saeyeonn/HE-Anomally-Detection/README.md

 ```

 ### Inside Docker Container
-Once the container is running and Jupyter is accessible at http://localhost:8888:
-bash# Open terminal in Jupyter or use docker exec
+Once the container is running open terminal in Jupyter or use docker exec

 ```bash
 # Clone the repository